Code-Institute-Submissions/Munchkin-Megan/README.md

 Another issue appeared for the iPhone5/SE, which has difficulty displying full screen width without overflow of the jumbotron and callout.
 This has been resolved as best as possible, by altering the displayed text within the callout, to reduce the obsured text.

-I was advised by my mentor to 'fix' the navigation bar to the top of the screen, reducing the scroll time of the user.
-While I respect his opinion, I felt that this threw off the aesthetics of the page and decided to leave the menu 'unfixed'.

 Through Chrome developer tools, each file was tested on multipe viewing platforms.
 I took advantage of the ability to swap devices and see how each layout would look on different platforms.
 The project was responsive, with all links and functions responding in an accepatble time frame.
 IE and Edge were the only exception, where loading times were slower than Chrome and Safari, resulting in a negative experience for the user.